CUHK Faculty of Medicine: History

 The medical school of CUHK was approved to be established in 1974 by the Hong Kong legislative council and finished its basic construction to receive its first batch of medical undergraduates in 1981.
 The United Christian Hospital and the Kowloon Hospital were the teaching hospitals of the school prior to the opening of the Prince of Wales Hospital in 1984.

 Later on, various schools and departments were opened as well, followed by the introduction of different programmes in other fields of healthcare and biomedical sciences other than the original medical one.
 With the establishment of the Department of Nursing, the Bachelor of Nursing (post-registration) and Bachelor of Nursing (pre-registration) degrees were introduced in 1991 and 1995 respectively at CUHK and the Department was then renamed as "The Nethersole School of Nursing" in 2002.
 Moreover, the Bachelor of Pharmacy programme was launched in 1992, being Hong Kong's first educational course in that domain.
 This is followed by the construction of the School of Public Health 7 years later which then has been providing the city's first and sole Bachelor of Science in Public Health programme starting from 2009.
 The School of Chinese Medicine which originally affiliates with the University's Faculty of Science transferred to the Medical Faculty from 1 July 2013 in consideration of the School's reconfiguration and development.
 During the time, various important medical related discoveries were also explored by the institute.

-The first full-time Dean of Faculty of Medicine, Professor G. H. Choa, was appointed in 1977.
-Currently, the Dean of Medicine is Professor Chan, Ka Leung Francis.
+The first full-time dean the faculty was Gerald Hugh Choa, who was appointed in 1977.
+Since 1 February 2024, the dean has been Philip Chiu Wai-yan.